-The Item Relations plugin lets you define relations between items.
+The Item Relations plugin lets you define relations between items in your Omeka Classic site.
 For example, you can make one item a part of another item, where "part of" is the relation.
 You can also make one item a "reproduction of" or a "translation of" another item.

 You may use these or create a custom vocabulary with the relations needed in your site.
 You could, for example, define custom relations like "is parent of," "is better than," and "fits within."

 After you have installed the plugin, you will need to configure the plugin, from the link on the Plugins page accessed from the top navigation of your admin dashboard.

 - A checkbox to Append to Public Items Show.
 If you want to display an item's relations on its public show page, check this box.